Aaron Swartz: Fair Access to Science and Technology Research Act

+Aaron Swartz Day

+Since 2013, Aaron Swartz Day has been celebrated on his birthday, November 8, with hackathons and livestreamed talks related to the many issues that Aaron was passionate about, such as open access and progressive politics & economics.
+Past speakers include Chelsea Manning, Barrett Brown, Trevor Timm from Freedom of the Press Foundation, Cory Doctorow, Cindy Cohn, Jason Leopold, and Brewster Kahle.

 Media

 Swartz has been featured in various works of art and has posthumously received dedications from numerous artists.
-In 2013, Kenneth Goldsmith dedicated his "Printing out the Internet" exhibition to Swartz.
+He himself starred in few documentaries, Aardvark'd: 12 Weeks with Geeks with his Reddit colleagues and Paul Graham in 2005, and after leaving Reddit he appeared in Steal This Film II in 2007.
+Swartz's first posthumous work was in 2013, when Kenneth Goldsmith dedicated his "Printing out the Internet" exhibition to Swartz.
 There are also dedicated biographical films for Aaron:

 The Internet's Own Boy: The Story of Aaron Swartz

 On January 11, 2014, marking the first anniversary of his death, a preview was released of The Internet's Own Boy: The Story of Aaron Swartz, a documentary about Swartz, the NSA and SOPA.
 The film was officially released at the January 2014 Sundance Film Festival.
 Democracy Now! covered the release of the documentary, as well as Swartz's life and legal case, in a sprawling interview with director Brian Knappenberger, Swartz's father, brother, and his attorney.
 The documentary is released under a Creative Commons License; it debuted in theaters and on-demand in June 2014.

 Mashable called the documentary "a powerful homage to Aaron Swartz".
 Its debut at Sundance received a standing ovation.
 Mashable printed, "With the help of experts, The Internet's Own Boy makes a clear argument: Swartz unjustly became a victim of the rights and freedoms for which he stood."
 The Hollywood Reporter described it as a "heartbreaking" story of a "tech wunderkind persecuted by the U.S. government", and a must-see "for anyone who knows enough to care about the way laws govern information transfer in the digital age".